To become a rockstar engineer fast, there are 15 easy tips for young engineers to follow. These tips will help you reach your full potential.

 #6 Impeccable communication skills

-So, stick to the tips in this article religiously.
-Then over time, you’ll become a rockstar engineer.
+So just stick to the tips in this article.
+Then in no time, you’ll mature into a rockstar engineer.

 #8 Embrace challenges

-In these instances, don’t quickly wave the white flag.
+In fact, even the most senior engineers will come across problems they’ll greatly struggle with.
+The secret is though, to not quickly wave the white flag.
 I’m talking about looking for outside help right away.

 #9 Milk each mistake and failure